2018 Self Managed Superannuation Newsletter

 Daniel Uden - Director

 Daniel commenced at Bush & Campbell 20 years ago and heads our SMSF team.
 Daniel has been working with our superannuation client base over the last 7 years.
 Daniel is a Chartered Accountant, Registered Company Auditor and holds a Professional Certificate in Self Managed Superannuation Funds.
-Daniel is also licensed to provide advice, as an Authorised Representative of Accountable Financial Solutions Pty Ltd, with regard to superannuation and SMSF recommendations.
+Daniel is also licensed to provide advice, as an Authorised Representative of Aura Wealth Pty Ltd, with regard to superannuation and SMSF recommendations.
 Daniel is looking forward to working with our existing and new clients to continue to develop positive financial strategy outcomes for self managed superannuation.

 Di McAlister – SMSF Manager